cysouw/diathesis/text/c07_participle.md

 b.
 Dieser Brief gehört geschrieben.
 :::

 This chapter is an attempt to provide a complete survey of light-verb constructions with participles in German.
-Care has to be taken to distinguish these from constructions in which the participle is used adverbially as a depictive secondary predicate.
-Both constructions superficially look very similar [@next a,b], but can be distinguished by various syntactic characteristics (see [@sec:participles-secondary-predicates]).
-For example, in subordinate constructions a depictive participle can stay together with the depicted noun and then possibly be separated from the light verb [@next c], while in a subordinated light-verb construction the participle always has to occur directly adjacent to the light verb [@next d].
+Care has to be taken to distinguish light-verb constructions [@next a] from constructions in which the participle is used adverbially as a depictive secondary predicate [@next b].
+Both constructions superficially look very similar, but can be distinguished by various syntactic characteristics (see [@sec:participles-secondary-predicates]).
+For example, in subordinate constructions a depictive participle can stay together with the depicted noun and then possibly be separated from the light verb [@next b], while in a light-verb construction the participle always has to occur directly adjacent to the light verb [@next a].

 ::: ex
 a.
-Er hinterlässt das Haus verschlossen.
+Er hält das Haus verschlossen. \
+   Es ist bekannt, dass er das Haus vor den Kindern *verschlossen* hält.
 b.
-Er hält das Haus verschlossen.
+Er hinterlässt das Haus verschlossen. \
-c.
-Es ist bekannt, dass er [das Haus *verschlossen*] den Kindern [hinterlässt].
+   Es ist bekannt, dass er das Haus *verschlossen* den Kindern hinterlässt.
-d.
-Es ist bekannt, dass er [das Haus] vor den Kindern [*verschlossen* hält].
 :::

 After all adverbial uses are discarded, there still turn out to be many auxiliary-like light verbs that can be combined with a participle into a grammaticalised construction.
 The attested light verbs are summarised below by their literal meaning, but it is crucial to realise that these literal meanings are mostly lost in the grammaticalised constructions with participles.
 Also note that various of these verbs only rarely occur as light verbs.
 All these light-verb constructions will be discussed in separate subsections throughout this chapter.